The MSAR STG-556: A Gun You Never Even Knew Existed

 As you can see, there are rails on every side.
 Why?
 Because we really want to pretend we have the modularity of the AR-15.
 Note: that is the gas port in the cut out.
 It’s great for left handed shooters to blow hot gasses into their hands with.
 It’s not designed for left handed shooters.
 Even if you can switch to a left handed bolt and opening, it still doesn’t favor them at all.
 You can adjust for heavier rounds with the gas system by pushing the button out and then twisting it.
 But after trying that with several loads of 55 grain, 65, .223, 5.56 they all subsequently failed to make any difference, and even subsonics wouldn’t work right.
 Nothing worked so.. just don’t touch it, she’s sensitive!

-Here is the ‘lazor’ engravings that match cave drawings or soviet WW2 tooling.
+Here are the ‘lazor’ engravings that match cave drawings or soviet WW2 tooling.
 Sure, just cut into the plastic and hope for the best, we guess.
 Its heavily rubbed out.
 The magazine-well is part of the stock itself, which contains the vital functions of the platform.
 The STG-556 had a few experiments with this where they converted it to STANAG pattern magazines and glock magazines in 9mm and .45.
 The idea being to make the most caliber modular abomination they possibly could.
 The AUG its self attempted that system with magazine inserts which were vastly more successful.
 The magazine release is a bit of a pain to use in the heat of a reload as it’s an unnatural direction.
 I never enjoyed using it that way.
 Some people even tip their rifles up while attempting to reload in order to offset this.
 Why?
 Because bullpups have “bad triggers”.
 STG-556 does take genuine AUG magazines (which are amazing) but after 20 rounds loaded it does have feeding issues.
 MSAR magazines do not fit in AUGs properly but they are gifts from the gods too.
 I’ve never had the pleasure of better magazines in my life, and will vouch for them personally.
 I would convert my AR to accept MSAR magazines if I could.

 On this side you can see the operational bits.
 From left to right: The take down bar, ejection cover (for right or left side ejections), bolt catch and release, magazine release, rear pin and sling swivel, rear plate and butt.
 It’s pretending to operate like an AR-15 but still just doesn’t get there.